Should you be using pathlib?

 path.mkdir()

-We can avoid this by using parents=True:
+We can avoid this error by using parents=True:

 from pathlib import Path